sanger/crawler/README.md

 ## Releases

-#### UAT
-On merging a pull request into develop, a release will be created with the tag/name `<branch>/<timestamp>`

-#### PROD
 Update `.release-version` with major/minor/patch.
-On merging a pull request into master, a release will be created with the release version as the tag/name
+On merging a pull request into develop or master, a release will be created with the release version as the tag/name